 Cardboard Boat Race Challenge

-This highly popular project helps grade 7 and 8 teachers share the principles of structure, design, math and science in a fun and meaningful way as students design, build, and then race cardboard boats.
+This highly popular project introduces grade 8 students to the concepts of Structure and Design, through an integrated unit encompassing learning outcomes from Math, Science, English Language Arts, Career Education, and PAA-Design Studies in a fun and meaningful way as students design, build, and then race cardboard boats.

 SaskCode is an integrated technology program that introduces coding and computational thinking at a wide range of grade levels (K – 12) using age-appropriate technologies.
 Activities are linked to existing mathematics, science, and other curricula in Saskatchewan.
 Teachers are provided professional development to equip them with the pedagogy and technological skills they need to engage their students in their learning, developing a culture around digital literacy